scalawithcats/scala-with-cats/src/pages/codata/structural.md

-## Structural Corecursion and Infinite Codata
+## Structural Recursion and Corecursion, and Infinite Codata

 In this section we'll build a library for streams, also known as lazy lists.
 These are the codata equivalent of lists.
 Where a list must have a finite length, streams have an infinite length.
 We'll use this example to explore structural recursion and structural corecursion as applied to codata.